HaoLiu90210/haoliu90210.github.io/index.md

 Greetings and thanks for visiting my homepage.

 My name is Hao liu.
-I am a Master of Artificial Intelligence student at the [School of Software](http://www.en.sc.sdu.edu.cn/), [Shandong University](https://www.en.sdu.edu.cn/) from September 2024, under the supervision of [Prof. Yupeng Hu](https://scholar.google.com/citations?user=1ubmm5YAAAAJ&hl=zh-CN&oi=ao) and [Prof. Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/).
+I am a Master of Artificial Intelligence student at the [School of Software](http://www.en.sc.sdu.edu.cn/), [Shandong University](https://www.en.sdu.edu.cn/) from September 2024, under the supervision of [Prof. Yupeng Hu](https://scholar.google.com/citations?user=1ubmm5YAAAAJ&hl=zh-CN&oi=ao).
 Before that, I have obtained the Bachelor of Software Engineering at the [School of Software](http://www.en.sc.sdu.edu.cn/), [Shandong University](https://www.en.sdu.edu.cn/) in China.

 I am actively looking for <font color='red'>PhD</font> positions in 2027 Fall.
 I am eager to explore novel areas of research (current attempts are to define future directions) and I am also willing to seek some external collaborations.
 Contact me if you have any leads!
 Deeply obliged.